-There are no restrictions on the distribution or circulation of this procedure within the Googong Integrated Water Cycle Stages A and B - Network (east) project (the Project).
+There are no restrictions on the distribution or circulation of this procedure within the Googong Integrated Water Cycle Stage A - Network (west) project (the Project).

 B.2 Purpose

 This procedure details the requirements for clearing and grubbing of vegetation on site.
 It will be used to identify the limits to clearing.